Pasadena Short Line: Route

 The Pasadena Short Line followed the Monrovia–Glendora Line (Huntington Drive) to Fair Oaks Avenue in South Pasadena (Oneonta Junction).
 Here, the line branched north along double tracks in the pavement of Fair Oaks Avenue to California Boulevard.
 It then ran east one block on California Boulevard to Raymond Avenue and then north in the pavement of Raymond Avenue, past Colorado Street several blocks to the North Fair Oaks Carhouse (Located between Raymond and Fair Oaks Avenues).
 It then exited out the west side of the Carhouse on to Fair Oaks Avenue for its return trip.
 The Raymond Avenue track was abandoned in 1940 and Fair Oaks Avenue was used in both directions thereafter.

 List of major stations

 Southern Pacific depot service

 Starting on May 1, 1912, some trips along the line began originating at the Los Angeles Southern Pacific station or the Pasadena Southern Pacific station.
+This allowed Southern Pacific to discontinue passenger service along their Pasadena Branch.
 The Pasadena SP station was closed in 1927, thus the terminus was moved to the Pacific Electric Depot on Raymond Avenue.
 By August 11, 1932, frequency had been reduced to a single daily franchise car and the service was entirely eliminated on July 30 the following year.